aramcodz/embedded-postgres-maven-plugin/README.md

 ## Synopsis

 The Embedded postgresql maven plugin supports creating of Integration tests in maven by starting up a postgresql instance/process in the pre-integration-test phase of the maven lifecycle and shuts down that same process in the post-integration-phase of the lifecycle.
-It depends upon the open-source [postgresql-embedded](https://github.com/yandex-qatools/postgresql-embedded) Java component.
+It depends upon the open-source [postgresql-embedded-lib](https://github.com/aramcodz/postgresql-embedded-lib) Java component, which is fork of the [original postresql-embedded project](https://github.com/yandex-qatools/postgresql-embedded).

-This plugin has been compiled and tested with Java 1.7 and maven 3.3.9 and PostgreSQL 9.2.4 and PostgreSQL 9.3.6
+This plugin has been compiled and tested with Java 1.7 and maven 3.3.9 and PostgreSQL 9.2.4 and PostgreSQL 9.3.6.

 ## Notes on Usage